channingwalton/tree/README.md

 ## 1. Executive Summary

-The tree is a specialized tree-based data structure that supports unique node identification through UUIDs and enables node duplication with intelligent reference management.
-This document outlines the complete requirements for implementing the tree data structure.
+The tree is a specialized tree-based data structure that supports references to any node, and node duplication with intelligent reference management.

 ## 2. Overview